Echocardiogram in Queens

 Who Reads the Echocardiogram?

 The echocardiogram provides a recording of your heart movements, so your doctor can compare your heart’s functions while resting and while stressed.
-Your specialist, along with an experienced radiologist, can determine from the echocardiogram images if you have a heart defect or a more recent condition.
+Your Medex heart specialist, along with an experienced radiologist, can determine from the echocardiogram images if you have a heart defect or a more recent condition.
 The imaging test helps your doctor narrow or confirm a diagnosis.

-Stay In Touch Write Us
+Stay In Touch Contact Us